-- a. possums \leq 5% chew card index;
+- a. possums $\le 5\%$ chew card index;

 - b. goats and deer <1 kill per hunter/day;

 - c. feral pigs <1 kill per hunter/day;

 - d. farm livestock zero presence.

 - f) For palatable plant species:

 - i.
 The recruitment of vegetation species which are currently suffering ungulate induced recruitment failure.
-Indicator species will include: mahoe, hangehange, large leaved coprosma spp., pate, wineberry, tawa, hinau, kamahi and pikopiko.
+Indicator species will include, but not be limited to: mahoe, hangehange, large leaved coprosma spp., pate, wineberry, tawa, hinau, kamahi and pikopiko.

 - ii.
 Recovery of condition of possum palatable trees.
-Indicator species will focus on measuring changes in foliage density of small trees such as; swamp maire, mahoe, kaikomako.
+Indicator species will focus on measuring changes in foliage density of small trees such as (but not limited to); swamp maire, mahoe, kaikomako.

-- g) A 20% increase in relative abundance for kiwi, tui, bellbird, kereru, whitehead, long-tailed cuckoo, fernbird, and North Island Robin in the PMA within 12 years of the Completion of Construction Works.
+- g) A statistically significant 20% increase in relative abundance for kiwi, tui, bellbird, kereru, whitehead, long-tailed cuckoo, fernbird, and North Island Robin in the PMA within 12 years of the Completion of Construction Works.

-The Pest Management Plan includes the following survey and monitoring requirements within the PMA.
+The Pest Management Plan shall includes the following survey and monitoring requirements within the PMA.

-- h) Provision for monitoring pest levels to assess performance targets and enable adaptive management processes in the event targets are not met for 2 consecutive years. - i) Provision for a quantitative assessment of canopy condition and understorey condition to establish pre-pest management and post-pest management vegetation condition knowledge for the PMA, including the composition and abundance of palatable vegetation. - j) Provision for monitoring avifauna prior to establishment of pest management in the PMA to establish a relevant baseline, including for kiwi, kōkako, forest birds and fernbird. - k) Provision for outcome monitoring of kiwi, tui, bellbird, kereru, whitehead, long-tailed cuckoo, fernbird, North Island Robin conducted for 12 years, at 3-yearly intervals, following the onset of the pest management measures. - 8.
-Peripatus Management Plan a) The specify procedures to avoid, remedy or mitigate adverse effects associated with the construction and operation of the Project on peripatus species through salvaging peripatus and relocating peripatus habitat elements into a suitable relocation site outside of the Project Area.
+- h) Provision for monitoring pest levels to assess performance targets and enable adaptive management processes in the event targets are not met for 2 consecutive years. - Provision for a quantitative assessment of canopy condition and understorey condition to establish pre-pest management and post-pest management vegetation condition knowledge for the PMA, including the composition and abundance of palatable vegetation. - j) Provision for monitoring avifauna prior to establishment of pest management in the PMA to establish a relevant baseline, including for kiwi, kōkako, forest birds and fernbird. - k) Provision for outcome monitoring of kiwi, tui, bellbird, kereru, whitehead, long-tailed cuckoo, fernbird, North Island Robin conducted for 12 years, at 3-yearly intervals, following the onset of the pest management measures.

+8. Peripatus Management Plan

-The Peripatus Management Plan addresses the following matters:
+The Peripatus Management Plan $\underline{\text{shall}}$ addresses the following matters: